-Impact on BSC Systems a and process
+Impact on BSC Systems and process

 BSC System/Process Impact

 New Customer Service platform Electronic equivalent of BSCP15 forms will ned to be updated.

-Impact on BSC Agent/ser ct on BSC Agent/service provider contractual arrangements BSC Agent/service provider contract Central Registration Agent Will need to be aware of changes to the BSC and CSDs when processing applications for registration.
+Impact on BSC Agent/service provider contractual arrangements BSC Agent/service provider contract Impact Central Registration Agent Will need to be aware of changes to the BSC and CSDs when processing applications for registration.
 ELEXON will liaise with the CRA to ensure they are aware of the changes